 - Have a contingency plan

 Writing for Forbes, economist Bill Conerly noted that “even a simple recession contingency plan helps businesses act faster and act smarter”.
-Having a plan in place is a key part of risk management and acknowledges the reality that positive market conditions cannot continue indefinitely.
-According to the Suplari survey, nearly one third of surveyed procurement professionals feel unprepared for a recession, even though they foresee one occurring within 12 to 24 months.
+Having a plan in place is a key part of risk management.
+It acknowledges the reality that positive market conditions cannot continue indefinitely.
+According to the Suplari survey, nearly one third of surveyed procurement professionals feel unprepared for a recession.
+However, they foresee one occurring within 12 to 24 months.

 This will mean that the worst effects of a downturn will already begin to bite before you even start work on a plan to deal with it.
 An ability and willingness to move fast makes companies more resilient and more likely to successfully weather economic shock.